jody-frankowski/lsf/README.md

 - https://signsuisse.sgb-fss.ch/fr/lexikon/g/frais-2/
 - https://signsuisse.sgb-fss.ch/fr/lexikon/g/frais-3/

+What about hints? (eg. soeur > S)

 Choose a license.
 One that forbids commercial use?

 LSF Video explaining
 Donate button
 Contributions welcome for other sign languages

+Disclaimer: Not a teacher.
+Open to suggestions.
+Open an issue to tell me if bad or good, what worked or what didn't.

+Delete wip branch on gh/gl

 ## Old Words